Human rights of Kurdish people in Turkey

 Kurds have had a long history of discrimination perpetrated against them by the Turkish government.
 Massacres have periodically occurred against the Kurds since the establishment of the Republic of Turkey in 1923.
-Among the most significant is the Dersim rebellion, when 13,160 civilians were killed by the Turkish Army and 11,818 people were sent into exile.
+Among the most significant is the massacre that happened during the Dersim massacre, when 13,000–70,000 civilians were killed by the Turkish Army and 11,818 people were sent into exile.
 According to McDowall, 40,000 people were killed.
 The Zilan massacre of 1930 was a massacre of Kurdish residents of Turkey during the Ararat rebellion, in which 5,000 to 47,000 were killed.

 The use of Kurdish language, dress, folklore, and names were banned, and the Kurdish-inhabited areas remained under martial law until 1946.
 In an attempt to deny an existence of a Kurdish ethnicity, the Turkish government categorized Kurds as "Mountain Turks" until the 1980s.
 The words "Kurds", "Kurdistan", and "Kurdish" were officially banned by the Turkish government.
 Following the military coup of 1980, the Kurdish language was officially prohibited in public and private life.
 Many people who spoke, published, or sang in Kurdish were arrested and imprisoned.
 But even though the ban on speaking in a non Turkish language was lifted in 1991, the Kurdish aim to be recognized as a distinct people than Turkish or to have Kurdish included as a language of instruction, but this was often classified as separatism or support of the Kurdistan Workers' Party (PKK).
 Currently, it is illegal to use the Kurdish language as an instruction language in private and public schools, yet there are schools who defy this ban.
 The Turkish Government has repeatedly blamed the ones who demanded more Kurdish cultural and educational freedom of terrorism or support for the Kurdistan Workers' Party (PKK).

 During the Kurdish–Turkish conflict, food embargoes were placed on Kurdish populated villages and towns.
 There were many instances of Kurds being forcefully deported from their villages by Turkish security forces.
 Many villages were reportedly set on fire or destroyed.
 Throughout the 1990s and early 2000s, political parties that represented Kurdish interests were banned.
 In 2013, a ceasefire effectively ended the violence until June 2015, when hostilities renewed between the PKK and the Turkish government over the Rojava–Islamist conflict.
 Violence was widely reported against ordinary Kurdish citizens and the headquarters and branches of the pro-Kurdish rights Peoples' Democratic Party were attacked by mobs.
 The European Court of Human Rights and many other international human rights organizations have condemned Turkey for thousands of human rights abuses against Kurds.
 Many judgments are related to systematic executions of civilians, torture, forced displacements, destroyed villages, arbitrary arrests, and murdered and disappeared journalists, activists and politicians.